Salesforce

 Placing Your "Register" Buttons

 1 Access the Site Designer.
-Your "Register Now" button is already added to your website's header by default (however you can move it if you would like), but we also suggest adding the "Already Registered" button there as well to ensure your invitees can just as easily review their registration.
+Your "Register Now" button is already added to your website's header by default (however, you can move it if you would like), but we also suggest adding the "Already Registered" button there as well to ensure your invitees can just as easily review their registration.

 2 Add the Already Registered button to the header.
-From the Website Page dropdown in the top left of the designer, scroll down to the Header and Footer section, and click the header you want to add the button to.
-On the canvas, click the Register Now button.
-To the right of the canvas, scroll down to the Confirmation Options section, and toggle "Display Already Registered link" to blue.
+From the Website Page dropdown in the top left of the designer, scroll down to the Header and Footer section, and click the header you want to add the button to To the right of the canvas, scroll down to the Confirmation Options section, and drag and drop the Register Now Button widget onto the canvas.
+Toggle "Display Already Registered link" to blue.
+Edit the text, if necessary.

 Customize the Website's Theme